Discover the essential and techniques for loosening a stubborn bolt, including proper preparation and prevention tips.

 Proper Maintenance

 Proper maintenance is key to preventing stuck bolts.
 Regularly inspecting and lubricating bolts can help to keep them functioning smoothly.
 Make sure to check for any signs of corrosion or rust, and replace any bolts that show signs of wear.
-Additionally, keeping your tools clean and in good condition can also prevent bolts from getting stuck.
+Additionally, keeping your clean and in good condition can also prevent bolts from getting stuck.
 By taking the time to properly maintain your equipment, you can avoid the headache of dealing with stuck bolts.

 Replace Rusty Bolts